 Jongdo An is a winner of the prestigious Marguerite Long-Thibaud International Piano Competition 2012 in Paris.
-After the Grand Prix and two more great prizes ' Prix SAS le Prince Albert II de Monaco' for the best Recital and ' Prix SACEM' for the best interpretation of modern music, he began concert series around the world with the great success of audience and critics.
+After the Grand Prix and two more great prizes ' Prix SAS le Prince Albert II de Monaco' for the best Recital and ' Prix SACEM' for the best interpretation of modern music, he began concert series around the world with great success from audiences and critics.

 Jongdo An’s great international successes includes appearances in many solo recitals in the world leading concert stages such as Salle Gaveau Paris, Opéra Comique Paris, Wiener Konzerthaus, Philharmonie Gasteig Munich, Laeiszhalle Hamburg, NDR Radio Philharmonie, St. Petersburg Philharmonie, and on national broadcasting radios of France, Denmanrk and Germany.